 Nevertheless, if you are prepared for what to expect, Milan will not disappoint you.
 Therefore, let me guide you to the city’s most important art venues – and beyond.

 Most visitors to Venice stay and explore only the Centro Storico, thehistoric center.
-It is divided into six districts called Sestieri, seeming to form one large island.
-Albeit, there are said to be a total of 120 islands in the lagoon whereas only 11 are permanently inhabited.
+It is divided into six districts called Sestieri.
+Although they seem to form one large island, there is a total of 120 islands in the lagoon.
+However, only 11 are permanently inhabited.